 - a.
 All means of assessment shall be conducted by faculty and students in accord with sound educational policy and high ethical principles.
-This includes overt representation of grading policies on syllabi, return of work in a reasonably prompt manner, and at a minimum the return of some graded material prior to the semester's withdrawal ("W") date. - b.
-Individual faculty members are responsible for administering assessment in accordance with the principles and regulations of the Academic Integrity Code. - c.
+This includes overt representation of grading policies on syllabi, return of work in a reasonably prompt manner, and at a minimum the return of some graded material prior to the "W" date. - b.
+Individual faculty are responsible for administering assessment in accordance with the principles and regulations of the Academic Behavior Code. - c.
 The Provost is empowered and directed by the faculty to implement its policy in the area of assessment. - d.
-Means of assessing a student's efforts and progress should be assigned periodically through a semester. - e.
+Means of assessing a student's efforts and progress should be assigned periodically through a semester.

+- e.
 Faculty should inform students of grading policies.
-Normally, any test or exercise that is to count for more than 20% of the final grade should be specified on the course syllabus.
+Normally, any test or exercise that is to count more than 20% of the final grade should be specified on the course syllabus.
 In any event, faculty should provide students with reasonable notice of any assignment that counts for a substantial percentage of the final grade. - f.
-The Family Educational Right to Privacy Act (FERPA) requires that faculty maintain the privacy of students' academic records, including grades.
+The Family Educational Right to Privacy Act (FERPA) requires that faculty maintain students' privacy as regards to grades.
 Consequently, instructors should not post grades alongside students' names or social security numbers.
-If a faculty member wishes to leave graded material in a public place for student to pick up, he/she should secure students' written permission to do so. - g.
-Cases of academic dishonesty, as described in the Academic Integrity Code, shall be reported to the Dean of Academic Life according to the procedures in the Academic Integrity Code.
+If a faculty member wishes to leave graded material in a public place for students to pick up, s/he should secure students' written permission to do so. - g.
+Cases of academic dishonesty as described in the Academic Behavior Code shall be reported to the Dean of the College for Academic Life according to the procedures in the Academic Behavior Code.